oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 --- abstract

-The OAuth 2.1 authorization framework enables a third-party application to obtain limited access to a protected resource, either on behalf of a resource owner by orchestrating an approval interaction between the resource owner and an authorization service, or by allowing the third-party application to obtain access on its own behalf.
-This specification replaces and obsoletes the OAuth 2.0 Authorization Framework described in RFC 6749.
+The OAuth 2.1 authorization framework enables an application to obtain limited access to a protected resource, either on behalf of a resource owner by orchestrating an approval interaction between the resource owner and an authorization service, or by allowing the third-party application to obtain access on its own behalf.
+This specification replaces and obsoletes the OAuth 2.0 Authorization Framework described in RFC 6749 and the Bearer Token Usage in RFC 6750.

 --- middle